nsinner1/nsinner1.github.io-reading-notes/Class-03.md

 A switch statement starts with a variable called the switch value.
 Each case indicates a possible value for this variable and the code that should run if the variable matches that value.
 You have a default option that is run if none of the cases match.
 If a match is found, that code is run; then the break statement stops the rest of the switch statement running (providing better performance than multiple i f statements).

+If you use a data type JavaScript did not expect, it tries to make sense of the operation rather than report an error.
+Due to type coercion, every value in JavaScript can be treated as if it were true or false; and this has some interesting side effects.
+Because the presence of an object or array can be considered truthy, it is often used to check for the existence of an element within a page.
+Logical operators are processed left to right.
+They short-circuit (stop) as soon as they have a result - but they return the value that stopped the processing (not necessarily true or fa1se).

+Loops check a condition.
+If it returns true, a code block will run.
+Then the condition will be checked again and if it still returns true, the code block will run again.
+It repeats until the condition returns false.
+    For: run code a specific number of times
+    While: don't know how many times the code should run Do while: will always run the statements indise the curly braces at least once, even if the condition evaluates to false.